php-fig/fig-standards/proposed/psr-1-coding-style-guide/0500-control-structures.md

 Control Structures
 ==================

-The general rules for control structures are as follows:
+The general style rules for control structures are as follows:

 - one space after the control structure keyword
 - no space after the opening parenthesis
 - no space before the closing parenthesis
-- one space between operators and expressions
-- one space after the closing parenthesis
+- one space between the closing parenthesis and the opening brace
-- opening brace on the same line as the keyword
-- body is indented once
+- structure body indented once
 - closing brace on its own line, outdented once from the body

+Always use braces to enclose the body of each structure.
+This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.

 `if`, `elseif`, `else`
 ----------------------

-An `if` statement looks like the following.
-Note the placement of parentheses, spaces, and braces:
+An `if` structure looks like the following.
+Note the placement of parentheses, spaces, and braces, and that `else` and `elseif` are on the same line as the closing brace from the earlier body.

     <?php
-    if ($expression1 || ($expression2 && $expression3)) {
+    if ($expr1) {
-        echo 'First case';
+        // if body
-    } elseif (! $expression4 && ! $expression5) {
+    } elseif ($expr2) {
-        echo 'Second case';
+        // elseif body
     } else {
-        echo 'Default case';
+        // else body;
     }

-N.b.: There appears to be no consistency between projects, and often not even within the same project, on the use of `else if` vs `elseif`.
-This guide encourages the use of `elseif` so that all control structures look like single words.
+> N.b.: There appears to be no consistency between projects, and often not
+> even within the same project, on the use of `else if` vs `elseif`.
+This

-Always use braces to enclose the body of the statements.
-This standardizes how they look and reduces the likelihood of introducing errors as new lines get added to the body.

-Do not perform variable assignment within `if` or `elseif` expressions.
-This reduces the difficulty of determining if the intent was to assign or to check equivalence.
-For example, this ...

-    <?php
-    if ($value = foo()) {
-        echo 'True';
-    }

-... should be replaced with this, to clarify the intent:

-    <?php
-    $value = foo();
-    if ($value) {
-        echo 'True';
-    }
+> guide encourages the use of `elseif` so that all control structures look
+> like single words.

 `switch`, `case`
 ----------------

-A switch statement looks like the following.
-Note the placement of parentheses, spaces, and braces; the indent levels for `case` and `break` statements; and the presence of a `// no break` comment when a break is intentionally omitted.
+A `switch` structure looks like the following.
+Note the placement of parentheses, spaces, and braces; the indent levels for `case` and `break`; and the presence of a `// no break` comment when a break is intentionally omitted.

     <?php
-    switch ($expression) {
+    switch ($expr) {
         case 1:
             echo 'First case';
         break;